-Notify and request, if needed, the assistance of the Lewis Center for Educational Research Administrative staff or designee for noninvestigative purposes only.
+Notify and request, if needed, the assistance of the Lewis Center for Educational Research Administrative staff or designee for non-investigative purposes only.
 The telephone report must be made immediately, or as practically possible, upon suspicion.
 The report will include:

+- a.
+The name of the person making the report

+- b.
+The name of the child.

+- c.
+The present location of the child.

-d.
+- d.
 The nature and extent of any injury.

-e.
+- e.
 Any other information requested by the child protective agency, including the information that led the mandated reporter to suspect child abuse.